maobaolong/hadoop-ozone/hadoop-hdds/docs/content/design/decommissioning.md

 author: Anu Engineer, Marton Elek, Stephen O'Donnell
 ---

 # Abstract

 The goal of decommissioning is to turn off a selected set of machines without data loss.
 It may or may not require to move the existing replicas of the containers to other nodes.

-There are two main classes of the decommissioning:
+There are two mai

+n classes of the decommissioning:

  * __Maintenance mode__: where the node is expected to be back after a while.
 It may not require replication of containers if enough replicas are available from other nodes (as we expect to have the current replicas after the restart.)